2401-Team-6/reverb-infrastructure/README.md

   - `npm install -g aws-cdk`
   - `cdk bootstrap`

-Once you have your environmental variable set and have bootstrapped, all you need to do is:
+Once you have have bootstrapped, all you need to do is:

 ```
 npm install
 npm run deploy
 ```

+### Function Server Deployment

+TODO: Add information about creating and deploy function service to infrastructure